 1991 Beychevelle 82p

 Tasted in April 2008 at the property.
-20% of potential grapes went lost when black frost hit Bordeaux on the 21st of April.
-This wine showed unripe fruit, a smell of wet cardboard, and edgy tannins, already in vast decline.
+20% of potential grapes were lost when black frost hit Bordeaux on the 21st of April.
+This wine showed notes of unripe fruit, a smell of wet cardboard, and edgy tannins, and was already in rapid decline.

 1988 Beychevelle 92p

 Tasted in April 2008 at the property.
-The last time I tasted Beychevelle in 1988 was in 1990 during a tasting in Copenhagen of 20+ vintages, but it has mostly stayed the same since then.
-Still dark ruby red, complex on the nose and palate, well-knitted, with refined concentration and balance, plus a smooth finish.
+The last time I tasted Beychevelle, in 1988, was during a 1990 tasting in Copenhagen of over 20 vintages, but it has remained essentially unchanged since then.
+Still dark ruby red, complex on the nose and palate, well-knit, with refined concentration and balance, plus a smooth finish.
 Nice treat!

 1986 Beychevelle 93p

 Tasted twice - last time in November 2008.
 Consistent notes.
 I like this wine!
 This gem from a great Cabernet Sauvignon year didn't disappoint.
-It was a splendid wine with much stuffing, firm structure, leather, tobacco, outstanding balance, and a long aftertaste.
+It was a splendid wine, with much stuffing, a firm structure, notes of leather and tobacco, outstanding balance, and a long aftertaste.
 It still has 6-8 more years to go.

 1978 Beychevelle 87p

 Tasted in April 2008 at the property.
-This wine tried very hard to follow in the footsteps of 1986 but had some greenish aroma on the nose and seemed not to have ripe fruit on the palate.
-Beychevelle's manager, Philippe Blanc, explained that Cabernet Sauvignon plots were harvested too early at Beychevelle in this vintage.
+This wine tried very hard to follow in the footsteps of 1986, but it had a greenish aroma on the nose and seemed to lack ripe fruit on the palate.
+Beychevelle's manager, Philippe Blanc, explained that the Cabernet Sauvignon plots at Beychevelle were harvested too early in this vintage.

 1975 Beychevelle 88p

 Tasted in November 2008.
-It's not my favorite vintage on the Left Bank, but Saint-Julien did come up with some pretty good wines.
-Beychevelle suffers a bit from not fully ripe CS, but overall, it's a very nicely made wine with no aggressive tannins, good depth, and a gentle aftertaste.
+It's not my favorite vintage on the Left Bank, but Saint-Julien did produce some pretty good wines.
+Beychevelle suffers a bit from not being fully ripe CS, but overall, it's a very nicely made wine with no aggressive tannins, good depth, and a gentle aftertaste.

 1970 Beychevelle 93p

-Tasted twice – last time in April 2008 at the property.
-This wine brought back memories of an adorable bottle I tasted in 1990 in Copenhagen.
-It is a tight, perfectly structured, well-balanced wine that impressed me with its youthfulness, length, and finishes.
+I tasted this wine twice, the last time in April 2008 at the property.
+It reminded me of an adorable bottle I tasted in 1990 in Copenhagen.
+It is a tight, perfectly structured, well-balanced wine that impressed me with its youthfulness, length, and finish.
 Delightful.

 1966 Beychevelle 89p

 Tasted in April 2008 at the property.
-This wine had the same flavors as 1978 but with much lesser intensity.
+This wine had the same flavors as 1978 but with much less intensity.
 It was a broad-shouldered, compact, firm, and robust wine that wasn't over the hill.
-It will keep its ingredients together for a couple of more years.
+It will keep its ingredients together for a couple more years.

 1959 Beychevelle 94p